1,000+ Opportunities

 Save a search for “Department of Fish and Wildlife” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Individual; Nonprofit; Public Agency; Tribal Government.
+Search similar grants →According to the current listing, eligibility includes: Individual; Nonprofit; Public Agency; Tribal Government.
 Public agency includes local agencies, State departments, colleges, and universities.
 Proposals must be developed in coordination with a CDFW employee who agrees to submit and manage the grant.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.